 Nuvaring Birth Control.
 While you can still get pregnant on NuvaRing, the hormone treatment above prevents pregnancies if you use it as your gynecologist suggested.
-Even with “typical use,” which includes making mistakes in the four-week cycle, it still is effective although less so.
+Even with “typical use,” which includes making mistakes in the four-week cycle, it still is effective, although less so.
 Do you have questions or concerns?
 Please consult with Dr. Mariz, who is among the best gyno in NYC regarding all contraception and reproductive health questions.
 He is among the top-rated OBGYN doctors in New York.

 A medicated birth control device, the vaginal ring — also known as a NuvaRing® — delivers prescription medicine that effectively prevents pregnancies.
 It’s a clear plastic ring that you place in your vagina for three weeks at a time.
 After one week without the ring, you can insert a new ring.

 Synthetic hormones provide NuvaRing effectiveness.
 These are the same hormones in other birth control medications, such as the pill or hormonal IUDs.

-- 120 micrograms of etonorgestrel, a hormonal birth control progestin
+- 120 micrograms of etonogestrel, a hormonal birth control progestin

 - 15 micrograms of Ethinyl estradiol, a semisynthetic estrogen compound

 According to the Association of Reproductive Health Professionals, the vaginal ring has the highest satisfaction ranking among all types of contraceptives.
 It’s effective, freeing, and unobtrusive.
 You should always check with your gynecologist as treatment effectiveness may change, and other modalities may be better suited to your needs.

 NuvaRing and antibiotics don’t mix well, however.
 If you’re prescribed rifabutin or rifampicin, typically used to treat tuberculosis, you risk reducing the NuvaRing effectiveness.
 Taking St. John’s Wort as a supplement can also lessen the NuvaRing effectiveness.
 Please discuss any other factors or medications that may affect efficacy with your physician.

 Using the NuvaRing